FisayoAnalyst/Call-Center-Analytics/README.md

   ## Executive Summary

-**ConnectCall Solutions** is a fictional customer engagement company created as part of a data analytics demonstration project.
-The organization operates within the Business Process Outsourcing (BPO) industry, providing outsourced customer service and technical support solutions for a wide range of client companies.
-The company manages inbound and outbound interactions aimed at improving customer satisfaction, resolution efficiency, and overall service experience.
+ConnectCall Solutions is a simulated Business Process Outsourcing (BPO) call center created for this data analytics demonstration project.
+The company manages inbound and outbound customer interactions, aiming to optimize customer satisfaction, operational efficiency, and service quality.

-The dataset used for this analysis was sourced from the **Forage Virtual Experience Program**, designed to simulate real-world business data.
-It contains **5,000 call records** collected over a three-month period **(January to March)**, including fields such as call status (answered or abandoned), resolution status, talk duration, and customer satisfaction rating.
+This analysis leverages a dataset of 5,000 call records collected over a three-month period (January–March) from the Forage Virtual Experience Program.
+The dataset includes call outcomes, resolution status, talk duration, and customer satisfaction ratings.

 Reporting to the Head of Operations, an in-depth analysis was conducted to evaluate **ConnectCall Solutions'** performannce, while identifying possible **operational bottlenecks** that affect service delivery.
 This detailed review provides actionable intelligence that internal cross-functional teams will utilize to streamline daily operations, improve overall customer experience, and enhance service delivery.
 The key inisghts and recommendations focus on the following areas: